New and altered geographic names of Te Tau ihu

 - Te Punawai Pā

 South east of Haulashore Island.
-Old Ngāti Koata pa site on hill side and down to beach to left of Richardson Street (i.e. towards the Port).
+An old Ngāti Koata pa site on the hill side and down to the beach to the left of Richardson Street (i.e. towards the Port).

 - Golden Bay/ Mohua

 - Wharepapa / Arthur Range

 Ngāti Tama notes that Wharepapa is a sacred ancestor, providing a historical and spiritual link to the natural world.
 Wharepapa is the highest maunga in the takiwa and a vital link to the spirits.
 Ngāti Rarua history: the highest peak of these ranges is Tu Ao Wharepapa and is one of the two sacred maunga for the manawhenua of Motueka.
 Its significance is embodied in the pepeha “Ko Tu Ao Wharepapa te maunga, ko Ngāti Rarua te iwi….”.
 The range is an important source of the plant Nei Nei which was used to manufacture the wet weather capes worn by our tupuna.
 Also a number of sacred caves or tomo are situated within this maunga.

 A hill at 1421 m adjacent to Lake Rotoiti on Robert Ridge, approximately 4.5 km southwest of St Arnaud.
 Ngāti Apa Tribunal evidence says that Pourangahau translates as a standing place for the “posts of research”.
 From here, Ngāti Apa were able to look over the sacred lake of Rotoiti.